This chapter covers

 - Forecasting with Time-LLM

-Therefore, Time-LLM is not a foundation model itself, but rather a tool that allows us to take off-the-shelf LLMs and repurpose them for time series forecasting.
-Also, as we will see in the next section of this chapter, Time-LLM is effectively a multimodal model, as we can feed both historical time series data and a textual prompt to give context about our time series.
+Time-LLM is not a foundation model but a tool that allows us to repurpose off-the-shelf LLMs for time-series forecasting.
+As we’ll see in this chapter, Time-LLM is effectively a multimodal model; we can feed it both historical time-series data and a textual prompt to provide context about our time series and obtain forecasts.